Graphite2213/ue4coro/README.md

 ```c#
 CppStandard = CppStandardVersion.Latest;
 ```
-Add `"UE5Coro"` to your dependency module names, enable the plugin, and you're ready to go!
+Add `"UE4Coro"` to your dependency module names, enable the plugin, and you're ready to go!

 ## Features

-Two main flavors of coroutines are currently implemented.
-Use these links to navigate to their detailed documentation pages or read this page for a quick overview:
+Click these links for the detailed description of the main features provided by this plugin, or keep reading for a quick overview.

-* [Generators](Docs/Generator.md) (caller-controlled, returning a sequence of objects, a.k.a. iterators in C#)
+* [Generators](Docs/Generator.md) are caller-controlled and `co_yield` a
+sequence of objects, also known as iterators in C#.
-* [Async coroutines](Docs/Async.md) (callee-controlled pausing of execution)
+* [Async coroutines](Docs/Async.md) control their own resumption by `co_await`ing various awaiter objects.
+They can be used to implement BP latent actions or as a generic fork in code execution like AsyncTask, but not necessarily involving multithreading.
+* [Overview of built-in awaiters](Docs/Awaiters.md) that you can use with async coroutines.

 ### Generators